eliameshie/eliameshie/readme.md

  <h1>Hello I'm Elikem 🌼</h1>
- <p>I am a Full Stack Developer who has a passion for creating things to make people's life easier.
-I enjoy gaming, photography and fashion.</p>
+ <p>I am a Full Stack Software Engineer who is a hard, resilient worker looking to bring a positive light to the development community.
+I have been interested and following in the tech world and have grasped skills and solutions in hopes to solve people's technology endeavors.
+I am very much open to collaborating with other developers!</p>
  <h4>Reach out to me!</h4>
  <div>
     <a href="https://www.linkedin.com/in/eliameshie/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white" /></a>